The Diversity Award recognises organisations in the UK NGO sector that nurture diverse and inclusive workforces.

 Are you inclusive?

-We want to hear from organisations that are putting strategies and initiatives in place that champion diversity and equality, and show true excellence in inclusive employment within your organisation.
+We heard from organisations that are putting strategies and initiatives in place that champion diversity and equality, and show true excellence in inclusive employment within your organisation.

 - The planning of your initiative - what is this initiative trying to change